New

 })

-export class TaskComponent {
+export default class TaskComponent {

-@Input() task: Task;
+@Input() task?: Task;

 // tslint:disable-next-line: no-output-on-prefix